Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 are unaffected.

 A second constraint is **`std::is_trivially_copyable`**, not "has a serializer" — so `std::string` and `std::vector` secondary keys are rejected even though CDT can serialize them.
-Both `static_assert`s sit in `secondary_index_view`, so they fire when you first call `get_index<...>()`, not at the declaration: a variable-length secondary index compiles, and can even be written through `emplace`, until something reads it back.
-A variable-length secondary key needs a fixed-width surrogate: hash it into a `checksum256`, or truncate to a `uint64_t` and disambiguate collisions against the primary row.
+Both are checked in `secondary_index_view` when `get_index<...>()` is instantiated, and the supported-type check again on the write path, which `emplace` / `modify` / `erase` reach while maintaining secondary entries — so an unsupported key is refused at the first query *or* mutator, and is never stored.
+A variable-length key needs a fixed-width surrogate: hash it into a `checksum256`, or truncate to a `uint64_t` and disambiguate collisions against the primary row.

 What changed underneath, and where it shows: